Life with Dee

 Music

 Whether you sing, play an instrument or listen to the radio, music is an excellent way to occupy some time.
 It is also a mood elevator.
-We plan to have album listening nights at our house regularly.
+We enjoy album listening nights at our house.
 We have a stereo and a lot of vinyl records to work our way through.

 One of my favorite things to do is make playlists on Spotify.
 My son, our resident music expert, offered to make personalized playlists for his friends.
 It’s giving him something to do and making his friends feel loved.